thadryanjs/install-arch-on-vm/InstallVM.md

     sudo pacman -S gnome

-You may see the following prompt:
+You may see the following prompt (or a few like it):

 ![alt text](images/install/install_jack.png)

-Accepting the default is fine (it's an audio component use in the Gnome package)
+They're dependencies used by Gnome.
+Accepting the defaults is fine (In this case, it's an audio component use in the Gnome package).

 Next, enable the Gnome display manager like this: